-3 Andhra hospital officials held over fire in Covid centre
+3 Andhra hospital officials held over fire in COVID centre

 The complaint said the incident occurred because of the hotel and hospital management not taking the necessary precautions and preventive measures.

-Based on this complaint, the police filed a case against the management of Swarna Hotel and Ramesh Hospitals under the relevant sections of thee Indian Penal Code.
+Based on this complaint, the police filed a case against the management of Swarna Hotel and Ramesh Hospitals under the relevant sections of the Indian Penal Code.

 Two more committees have also been constituted to probe the incident.
 While the Health Department panel comprises the CEO, Arogyasri and the Director, Medical Education, the Home Department has also set up a separate committee to study the fires.